AI-OP/image-classifier/README.md

 $ cmake -D CMAKE_BUILD_TYPE=Release -D CMAKE_INSTALL_PREFIX=/path/to/opencv/install ..
 $ make install
 ```
-Otherwise, you can also get it from apt on Linux or homebrew from MacOS.
+Otherwise, you can also get it from apt on Linux or homebrew on MacOSX.

 Then run the applications on this repo.
 ```